yahirRendon/processing-snips/custom-functions/README.md

-Some functions I have found useful
+Some functions or elements I have found useful.
+Some may need to be created into a function but the general idea and critical code is demonstrated.